IMAT1912/IMAT1912/lab_04/lab_04.md

 Notice we specify the `text` as an argument when we create a `tk.Label` instance.
 We also need to call `grid()` on each label in order to register it with the `grid` geometry manager.
-We will use the `grid` geometry manager thoughout this lab to position all our widgets.
+We will use the `grid` geometry manager throughout this lab to position all our widgets.

 At the end of our script, we can now actually create an instance and start the tkinter main loop like this.